gtap-dev/php/README.md

 }
 ~~~

-In nullable type declarations, there MUST NOT be a space between the question mark
+In nullable type declarations, there must not be a space between the question mark
 and the type.

 ~~~php